Iris Easy Flip Review, a Hands-On Test

 Is the Iris Easy Flip a smartphone?

-The Iris Easy Flip does have an internet browser.
-However, it lacks any other smart features like touch screens or voice commands.
+The Iris Easy Flip has an internet browser, but it lacks any other smart features, such as touch screens and voice commands.

 -